How to Clean a Faucet Aerator

 Project Overview

-Learning how to clean a faucet aerator is a basic task that many beginner DIYers can handle, but you still need to be careful as you work to ensure that you don’t damage the aerator or lose any pieces of this fitting during disassembly or reassembly.
+Cleaning a faucet aerator is a basic task that novice DIYers can handle.
+The key is to be careful as you work—you don’t want to damage the aerator or lose any pieces of this fitting during disassembly or reassembly.

-Also, place a towel or plug in the bottom of the sink to prevent any pieces from falling into the drain.
+Keep a small bowl or container nearby to corral the parts after you’ve taken the aerator apart.
+It’s also a good idea to place a towel or plug in the bottom of the sink to prevent the small pieces from falling into the drain.

-RELATED: How to Fix a Bathroom Sink Stopper
+How to Clean a Kitchen or Bathroom Sink Faucet Aerator

 An aerator will be attached to the end of your faucet.
 You can loosen the aerator by gripping it tightly and turning it in a clockwise direction.
 If the aerator doesn’t move when you try to hand loosen it, use a pair of tongue-and-groove pliers to gently grab the aerator and turn it in the clockwise direction.
 Keep in mind that the metal teeth on the pliers can damage the exterior of the aerator if you apply too much pressure.